-My sister operates a small vending machine operation in a local government building.
+My sister operates a vending machine business in a local government building.
 It’s not a huge money maker, but her investment is small and she only drops by once a week or so to make sure the vending machines are full.

-For spending a couple hours a week running to Sam’s Club for product and filling the machines she reaps the benefit of being in business for herself.
+For spending a couple hours a week running to Sam’s Club for product and filling up her machines, she reaps the benefit of being in business for herself.
 Even though it’s only part time, the tax benefits help her save money.

-Here are some tips for starting your own vending machine business…
+Here are my best tips for starting your own vending business…

-With product already placed in the machine, you can simply drop by on your own time schedule to top off the quantity.
+- The good part: Once you put products in the machine, you can simply drop by on your own time schedule to refill the machine.

-Don’t get lazy though.
-An empty machine will put an end to your vending machine business real quick.
-Chances are, employees will start complaining if there’s nothing left in the machine.
+- The bad part: An empty machine will put an end to your vending business real quick!
+People will start complaining if there’s nothing left in the machine.

-The secret to success with a vending machine business is to keep those machines full, without anyone even knowing you were there.
+The secret to success with a vending business is to keep your machines full, without anyone even knowing you were there.